Hcherotich/python-CLI-O/README.md

 o	Create, read (list and find by ID), update (not currently implemented), and delete functionality for users and posts.

-•	Custom ORM:

-o	Implements a lightweight ORM using peewee for database interaction, adhering to the requirement of not using existing ORMs.

 •	Informative Error Handling:

 o	Provides clear error messages for invalid user IDs, non-existent users, and other potential issues.